kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 Target filters must be static and thus can ONLY reference columns within the target table being aggregated.
 Cross-table references, subqueries, and joins are NOT supported.
+Do not make syntax up that is not listed in this document.

 ## Entity Filters